 To reduce cellulite it is important to practice sports, eat a healthy diet and use cosmetic products with active ingredients that help reduce lipogenesis, stimulate lipolysis and activate microcirculation.
 We recommend using the anti-cellulite reducing gel twice a day to effectively reduce orange peel skin.

-In terms of skin care, it is advisable to use mild cosmetic products that do not irritate or alter the skin barrier.
+As for skin care, it is advisable to use mild cosmetic products that do not irritate or alter the skin barrier.
 If you have couperose, we recommend using the Sensitive Skin Pack.

 Dermatitis is conditioned by environmental factors such as temperature, chlorine from swimming pools or soaps, and by endogenous factors such as stress.